 What other areas of application are there in environmental technology and which sectors can benefit from this?

 Intelligent weather sensors such as snow height sensors are both used for weather forecasts, and ski tourism, for example.
 Air, rail and road traffic also benefit enormously from the provision of such data.
 Another working area in environmental technology is the analysis of air composition.
 Here, measuring instruments are used to detect the proportion of humidity or pollutants in the air.
 Systems of this type are used, among other things, for measuring indoor climate in private and commercial buildings.
-The devices are also being used more and more frequently in smart city applications, for example to measure the CO2 or nitrogen oxide content.

 What should be taken into account during the practical implementation?